LaurentClaessens/yanntricks/branches_description.md

 # debug

-Debugging some pictures that do not work anymore since the last change.
+- Debugging some pictures that do not work anymore since the last change.
+- Debugging the pictures from mazhe
+- Debugging the pictures from smath

 #remove_bloat